 Day 1: Arrive in Prague

-Depending upon the flight you choose, your arrival time in Prague will vary.
+Depending on the flight you choose, your arrival time in Prague will vary.
 You can plan your day accordingly.
-We’d recommend checking into your hotel or apartment, relax and then maybe take a stroll around the area nearby to get the vibe of the city.
+We’d recommend checking into your hotel or apartment, relaxing, and then maybe taking a stroll around the area nearby to get the vibe of the city.

 Prague Old Town Square is a good place to start your exploration of one amazing day in Prague.

 The most famous aspect of the tower is the Prague Astronomical Clock (Prague Orloj).
 As the oldest astronomical clock in the world strikes the hour (9 am – 11 pm), 12 apostles appear.

 End your day with a beautiful evening walk across the historic Charles Bridge.